rich-p-rich/english-tutor-django-p4/README.md

     - a new date
     - a new time
     - a new date and time

-  and draws on the same model as the 'make an appointment' function; it therefore has the same form validation.
+This draws on the same model as the 'make an appointment' function; it therefore has the same form validation.

 - Cancelling the appointment triggers another Modal to confirm with the user that this is what they really want to do.

 Both actions lead to confirmation screens.

 **Next steps:**
-- Filter the appointments by date
+- Filter the display of appointments by date (choose between ascending and descending)
-- Incorporate them into a user account section
+- Incorporate the appointments into a user account section
 - Allow the users to view their own appointment history

 ## Games and Exercises
 - The different sub-navbar points lead to excercises for the different language levels
 - Multiple secions can be made for each language level
-- People doing the exercists get right / wrong feedback when they submit their answers
+- People doing the exercises get right / wrong feedback when they submit their answers

 **Next steps:**
-- Expand the offering beyond multiple choice to include free-text fields
+- Expand the offering beyond multiple choice to include free-text fields and other different types of exercises
 - Allow a 'hint' function for some exercises
 - Keep a history of the user's progress in their 'user account'
 - More exercises!